isorna/dropcommander/docs/en/dfc/special-rules.md

 Armour against Hull damage from scald weapons suffers a +1 penalty when the firing ship is within Scan range of the target.

 _For example: A ship armed with Scald weapons hits a target that is within Scan range.
-The target's Armour is usually 3+ so against this attack it becomes 4+ instead._
+The target’s Armour is usually 3+ so against this attack it becomes 4+ instead._

 ### Squadron-X

 If a Group has assigned X or more weapons with Squadron to the same target, add a further D6 shots to the attack dice pool of those weapons.
-These shots are added to the attacks of one of the ships when rolling to hit (attacker's choice), resolved with the same modifiers as that ship's.
+These shots are added to the attacks of one of the ships when rolling to hit (attacker’s choice), resolved with the same modifiers as that ship’s.

 ### Subsystem Network